Coherent-Partners/spark-python-sdk/docs/services.md

 information.

 > [!IMPORTANT]
 > You must create a folder before you can create a service.
+Please refer to the
+> [Folders API](./folders.md) to learn more about creating a folder.

 ### Arguments